ejabbered/slpkg/README.rst

 Check if your Slackware distribution is up to date.
-This option works independently of the others i.e not need before updating the list of packages by choosing "# slpkg update", works directly with the official repository and why always you can have updated your system:
+This option works independently of the others i.e not need before you updating the list of packages by choosing "# slpkg update", works directly with the official repository and why always you should have update your system:

 .. code-block:: bash